Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <a name="experiment-configuration"></a>

 ### Configure an experiment
-The first step to start an experiment is the configuration.
+The initial step in data acquisition involves beginning the configuration of the software for collecting data.
-FLIM STUDIO provides two configuration modalities, **Wizard mode** and **Advanced mode**.
+FLIM STUDIO provides three configuration modalities, **Wizard mode**, **Advanced mode** and **From local folder**.

 ### Wizard mode
 <br>